 - 1. Examination on Arrival must be carried out at all FEI Events and take place in a designated Examination on Arrival Area as described by Article 1010. - 2.
 The FVD/PVC/VD, VSM or TV/EVTO appointed by the VSM, must examine all Horses arriving at the Event venue and collect their Passports, before they are allowed to enter the stables. - 3.
-During the Examination on Arrival, the veterinarian must: - a) verify the identity of each Horse from its Passport, using the diagram, description and, when present, the microchip number; - b) check that the Horse has been vaccinated against equine influenza in accordance with Article 1003; - c) verify whether all details relating to the Horses' identification, vaccination record and other health requirements are correctly recorded in the Passport: - d) ensure an FEI Equine Health Self-Certification form has been completed in the FEI HorseApp for each Horse entering the FEI Stables Area and that the Horse's rectal temperature has been recorded in the FEI HorseApp twice daily for 3 days prior to the Horse's arrival at the Event.
+During the Examination on Arrival, the veterinarian must: - a) verify the identity of each Horse from its Passport, using the diagram, description and, when present, the microchip number; - b) check that the Horse has been vaccinated against equine influenza in accordance with Article 1003, using either the FEI HorseApp and/or its Passport; - c) verify whether all details relating to the Horses' identification, vaccination record and other health requirements are correctly recorded in the Passport; - d) ensure an FEI Equine Health Self-Certification form has been completed in the FEI HorseApp for each Horse entering the FEI Stables Area and that the Horse's rectal temperature has been recorded in the FEI HorseApp twice daily for 3 days prior to the Horse's arrival at the Event.
 Other methods of evaluating the Horse's body temperature must be FEI approved; - e) ensure that the Horses do not have any clinical signs of infectious disease.
 The Horse's rectal temperature must be taken and recorded in the FEI HorseApp.
 Other methods of evaluating the Horse's body temperature must be FEI approved.
-The veterinarian may include a clinical examination to assess the heart, respiratory rate, and the checking of any other clinical parameters; - f) palpate the limbs and/or body only when there is a concern of a suspected injury or illness sustained during travel; and - g) register the Horse's arrival at the Event using the FEI HorseApp. - 4.
-An examination for lameness, such as a trot-up, is not part of this examination however an exception is granted for CCI short format competitions and CEIs as follows: - a) For Endurance Events (CEIs), the Examination on Arrival may be coupled with the First (Pre-Ride) Inspection, but (for biosecurity reasons) Horses may not enter the stables at the Event before the Examination on Arrival is completed.
+The Horse's respiratory rate, and the checking of any other clinical parameters may also be carried out; - f) for the disciplines of Eventing and Driving, the Examination on Arrival must include a clinical examination to assess the heart; - g) palpate the limbs and/or body only when there is a concern of a suspected injury or illness sustained during travel; and - h) register the Horse's arrival at the Event using the FEI HorseApp. - 4.
+An examination for lameness, such as a trot-up, is not part of this examination however an exception is granted for CCI short format competitions and CEIs as follows:

+a) For Endurance Events (CEIs), the Examination on Arrival may be coupled with the First (Pre-Ride) Inspection, but (for biosecurity reasons) Horses may not enter the stables at the Event before the Examination on Arrival is completed.